Illicit drug present in oral fluid: cocaine

 NT was charged with driving with illicit drug present in oral fluid under section 111(1)(A) of the Road Transport Act 2013.
 NT was driving in Grasmere, a suburb near Camden in Southwestern Sydney.
 She was stopped by police for a Random Breath and Drug Test.

-NT’s breath test result was negative.
-NT was then subjected to an oral fluid test, which subsequently produced a positive detection to cocaine.
-NT was arrested for the purpose of a secondary oral fluid test and taken to the RDT bus.
+From the RDT, NT’s breath test result was negative.
+NT then undertook an oral fluid test, which subsequently produced a positive detection to cocaine.
+Consequently, police arrested NT for the purpose of a secondary oral fluid test and taken to the RDT bus.
 The results returned positive.
 NT also made an admission that she had taken some cocaine the previous day.

 No jail sentence or licence suspension / disqualification